blockades/mmt_resources/Home.md

 # MMT resources

 Here is a list of resources collated from loomio and keybase.
 Please add more.  or organise them better/add comments.
+Dont be afraid to go off topic!
+You can use this for anything you find interesting that you think others might also like.

+To edit this list, click on the 'edit' button above.
+Alternatively you can clone this repository to your computer using the link to the right, and use your text editor to make changes, then push the changes using git.

 # Reading group